Numerical aspects of Casimir energy computation in acoustic scattering: Introduction

 Lifshitz and collaborators also offered an alternative description based on the van der Waals forces between molecules.
 The plates consist of a collection of atomic-scale electric dipoles randomly oriented in the absence of the external forcing field.
 Quantum and thermal fluctuations may make the dipoles align spontaneously, resulting in a net electric dipole moment.
 The dipoles in the opposite plate feel this field across the gap and align as well.
 The two net electric dipole moments make the two plates attract each other.
 This approach emphasizes the influence from the materials more than the fluctuations in the empty space between the plates.

 Somewhat independently from the spectral approach determinant formulae based on the van der Waal's mechanism were derived by various authors.
 We note here Renne \cite{renne1971microscopic} who gives a determinant formula for the van der Waals force based on microscopic considerations.
-Various other authors give path-integral considerations based on considerations of surface current fluctuations \cite{bimonte2017nonequilibrium, emig2007casimir, emig2006casimir, EGJK2008, emig2008casimir, kenneth2006opposites, kenneth2008casimir, milton2008multiple, rahi2009scattering}.
+Various authors found path-integral derivations of Casimir forces based on considerations of surface current fluctuations \cite{bimonte2017nonequilibrium, emig2007casimir, emig2006casimir, EGJK2008, emig2008casimir, kenneth2006opposites, kenneth2008casimir, milton2008multiple, rahi2009scattering}.
 The final formulae proved suitable for numerical schemes and were also very useful to obtain asymptotic formulae for Casimir forces for large and small separations.
 The mathematical relation between the various approaches remained unclear, with proofs of equality only available in special cases.
 A full mathematical justification of the determinant formulae as the trace of an operator describing the Casimir energy was only recently achieved in \cite{MR4484208} for the scalar field and \cite{strohmaier2021classical} for the electromagnetic field.
-It was also proved recently in \cite{fang2021mathematical} that the formulae arising from Zeta regularistation, from the stress energy tensor, and from the determinant of the single layer operator all give the same Casimir forces.
+It was also proved recently in \cite{fang2021mathematical} that the formulae arising from the stress energy tensor and from the determinant formulae give the same Casimir forces.

+The precise mathematical formulation for the Casimir energy computations in this framework is closely related to the method of boundary layer operators, a well established theory to deal with computational acoustic and electrodynamic wave dynamic.
+It is particularly important for numerical investigations that the involved quantities are well defined on the correct function spaces, and that an approximation theory exists for them.
+We will therefore describe in some detail the precise mathematical setting and review the theory from this point of view.